AndreiBarsan/FunJava/Issues.md

     already implements toString, and if it does, (maybe) don't output anything);
     - http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/tutorial/tutorial2.html use this to generate the caseXXX methods dynamically, by editing class files (after javac compiles everything)
+    - captureCaseXXX holds both the reference to the matched thing, as well as the individual fields
+    - captureXXX (maybe) could ONLY have a reference to what the case class that matched

 Javassist
 =========